-The process must ensure a large part of your asset allocation to be done in a away you can minimize the portfolio drawdown.
+The process must ensure a large part of your asset allocation to be done in an away you can minimize the portfolio drawdown.

 Large portfolio drawdowns impact long-term returns, and thus, you should ensure that you can mitigate this.

-Fixed allocation to asset class or a particular sector or stock/fund/instrument makes little sense.
+Fixed allocation to an asset class or a particular sector or stock/fund/instrument makes little sense.